pratikisc/ISCSalesOps/SFDC Case Bookings/003 a Final Case Numbers.md

 ---
 View: sfdc-case-w0001-t0003-a-final case numbers
-Note: Splits removed again from other joins
+Note: All the case numbers from grouped cases + case numbers from ungrouped
 ---